How do I know if my roller shutter motor is dead?

 How do I repair a damaged roller shutter motor?

-To repair your roller shutter motor you must to change the worn capacitor or replace the motor in its entirety.
-But if you're not comfortable with DIY electronics, call in an expert after you've done a little diagnostics yourself.
+To repair your roller shutter motor you must to change the worn capacitor or replace the motor entirely.
+But if you are not comfortable with electronic DIY, call in an expert after you've done a little diagnostics yourself.

 Removal of the roller shutter motor